-Organized by the San Diego Association of Governments (SANDAG), this annual event encourages people to replace their car trips—to work, to school, to grocery stores, you name it—with bike trips.
-This year, it happened on Thursday May 16, 2024.
+Organized by the San Diego Association of Governments (SANDAG), this annual event encourages people to bike to alleviate traffic and reduce air pollution.
+This year, it happened on Thursday, May 16, 2024.

-A still from SANDAG’s promotional video for Bike Anywhere Day 2024.
-Photo credit: SANDAG
+A still from SANDAG’s promotional video for Bike Anywhere Day 2024

 Historically, tremendous effort is put into this event, and this year was no different.
-Over 100 businesses, non-profits, and schools hosted pit stops with music, food, and swag for cyclists across the region.
-The overall goal?
-To support cycling and to make everyone feel safer biking within the community.
+Over 100 businesses, non-profits, and schools hosted pit stops with music, food, and goodies for people biking across the region.

 With so many resources invested in the event, SANDAG naturally began asking if they could call it a success.
-They had volunteers counting the cyclists visiting each pit stop but wanted deeper insights.
+They had volunteers counting the people on bikes visiting each pit stop but wanted deeper insights.
 Specifically, they wanted to know two things:

 To provide SANDAG with the knowledge they were looking for, two resources were essential.
 Number one was historical data from bike counters that had already been counting for many years.
 Number two was new data from short-term counters installed specifically for the event.